David Wright: Contract extension

-On November 30, 2012, Ed Coleman and WFAN reported that Wright and the Mets agreed to a 7-year contract extension worth $138 million (7 years for $122 million plus a club option for $16 million that the club picked up for the 2013 season).
+On November 30, 2012, Ed Coleman and WFAN reported that Wright and the Mets agreed to a seven-year, $138 million contract extension (7 years for $122 million plus a club option for $16 million that the club picked up for the 2013 season).
 The contract became official on December 4 after Wright passed a physical.
-Wright was represented in negotiations by Seth Levinson and Sam Levinson of ACES Inc.
+Wright was represented in negotiations by Seth and Sam Levinson of ACES Inc.

-Wright's $138 million deal was contrary to the Mets budget-conscious policy of not giving huge contracts to players in their 30s; nonetheless general manager Sandy Alderson made an exception as he viewed Wright as a leader and role model, both on and off the field.
+Wright's $138 million deal was contrary to the Mets' budget-conscious policy of not giving huge contracts to players in their 30s; nonetheless, general manager Sandy Alderson made an exception as he viewed Wright as a leader and role model, both on and off the field.
 At the same time, many agents and front-office executives suggested that had Wright waited a year and became a free agent, he could have received a deal close to $200 million.
 Although it had been six years since the Mets' last playoff appearance and four years since their last winning season, Alderson managed to persuade Wright to stay as the Mets' farm system had young talented pitchers.

-Wright's contract had deferments which would be paid out through 2025.
+Wright's contract had deferments that would be paid out through 2025.
 The Mets obtained injury insurance on the contract which kicked in after he missed 60 days, allowing the team to recoup 75 percent of his salary while he is unable to play.

 2013

-After a spring training game on March 21, the Mets announced that Wright had been named the fourth team captain in Mets history, joining Keith Hernandez, Gary Carter, and John Franco.
+After a spring training game on March 21, 2013, the Mets announced that Wright had been named the fourth team captain in Mets history, joining Keith Hernandez, Gary Carter, and John Franco.

-Wright got his 1,500th career hit on June 18 against the Atlanta Braves off of Cory Gearrin.
+Wright got his 1,500th career hit on June 18 against the Atlanta Braves off of pitcher Cory Gearrin.

 Wright was named the National League's Home Run Derby team captain for the 2013 MLB All-Star Game.
 He selected Carlos González, Michael Cuddyer, and Bryce Harper as the other three participants for the National League.
-Gonzalez, who was injured at the time, was later replaced by Pedro Alvarez.
-Wright would hit 5 home runs in the derby, but would not move on.
+González, who was injured at the time, was later replaced by Pedro Álvarez.
+Wright would hit five home runs in the Derby, but would not move on.

 On July 6, Wright was named the starting third baseman for the National League team in the 2013 MLB All-Star Game.
-In the 2013 MLB All-Star Game, Wright went 1-for-3.
-Wright also became the fourth Mets player to appear in at least 7 All-Star games.
+In the All-Star Game, Wright went 1-for-3.
+He also became the fourth Mets player to appear in at least seven All-Star games.

-On August 3, 2013, Wright was placed on the 15-day disabled list a day after he strained his right hamstring.
+On August 3, Wright was placed on the 15-day disabled list a day after he strained his right hamstring.
 Upon his return from the disabled list, Wright hit two home runs in his first two games, surpassing Mike Piazza for the second-most home runs hit by a player in a Mets uniform, behind Darryl Strawberry.
-Wright played in 112 games in 2013, batting .307 with 18 home runs, 58 RBIs and 17 steals.
+Wright played in 112 games in 2013, batting .307 with 18 home runs, 58 RBIs, and 17 steals.